dragonflydb/documentation/docs/command-reference/strings/incr.md

 ## Pattern: Counter

-The counter pattern is the most obvious thing you can do with Redis atomic increment operations.
+The counter pattern is the most obvious thing you can do with atomic increment operations.
-The idea is simply send an `INCR` command to Redis every time an operation occurs.
+The idea is simply send an `INCR` command to Dragonfly every time an operation occurs.
 For instance in a web application we may want to know how many page views this user did every day of the year.